ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 ```

 The code is significantly more straightforward to understand and change.
-If we need to change the underlying representation of `Amount` we only do it in one place.
+If we need to modify the underlying representation of `Amount` we only do it in one place.
 Suppose, for example, we discover Python's implementation of `Decimal` is too slow.
 We can modify `Amount` to use, for example, a Rust implementation of decimal numbers.
 We *only* need to change the code for `Amount` because the rest of the code simply uses `Amount`.